acalcutt/reddit/docs/PRODUCTION_DEPLOYMENT.md

 ## Microsoft Azure Strategy

-Microsoft Azure provides a comprehensive set of managed services for running Reddit in production, with strong enterprise integration and hybrid cloud capabilities.
+Microsoft Azure provides a comprehensive set of managed services for running Tippr in production, with strong enterprise integration and hybrid cloud capabilities.

 ### Azure Architecture Overview